MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/convert-mbr-partition-to-gpt.md

       APM: not present
       GPT: present
     ```
-6. Check the size for the partition by running the following command:
+6. Check the size of the partition by running the following command:

     ```bash
     sudo lsblk -o NAME,TYPE,FSTYPE,LABEL,SIZE,RO,MOUNTPOINT